 Now in its seventh year, the festival continues to support emerging filmmakers, enhance local art culture and encourage spending in the local community.
 The organization recently announced a $35,000 grant from the Pennsylvania Department of Community and Economic Development to support the festival’s development initiatives, including production, marketing and promotion and year-round administrative expenses.

 “ReadingFilmFEST is encouraged by the unified support and collaboration within the community to build a more robust, more vibrant Reading post-COVID,” said Reading Film Festival Executive Director Cammie Harris.
 “Our focus as a new nonprofit is to create an even more resilient, sustainable, and inclusive film community and we thank Alvernia for their commitment to this vision.”

-The O’Pake entrepreneurial lab has already served over 50 clients since its launch last year and continues to help new businesses navigate the challenges brought about by the COVID-19 pandemic.
+The O’Pake business incubator has already served over 50 clients since its launch last year and continues to help new businesses navigate the challenges brought about by the COVID-19 pandemic.

 O’Pake serves as the catalyst for educational and business expansion in center city Reading.
 In addition to the partnership with the Reading Film Festival, O’Pake has secured partnerships with SCORE Berks Schuylkill Chapter, Lehigh Valley Angel Investors, Kutztown University’s Small Business Development Center and Ben Franklin Technology Partners of Northeastern Pennsylvania, as well as the institute’s initial group of sponsors, Pepsi®, Customers Bank, the Wyomissing Foundation, RKL, LLP, Visions Federal Credit Union and the Berks Alliance.